We compare reward business credit cards with signup bonuses, cashback and air miles.

 If you are unsure then ask your accountant.

-Rewards are often accumulated in the form of points which can then be converted to cash, pay off the credit card balance, buy gift cards for employees, or convert to air miles like Avois.
+Rewards are often accumulated in the form of points which can then be converted to cash, used to pay off the credit card balance, buy gift cards for employees, or swapped for air mile points like Avois.

 Generally, the cards with the highest rewards also come with the highest annual fees.
 Therefore, it’s important to estimate your yearly spending and calculate if it yields more points and cashback compared to other cards after fees.